fbpx

 For photographers, photographing a family lifestyle session inside the family’s home comes with a unique opportunities and challenges.
 In this blog post, we’re going to share five tips for photographing family lifestyle sessions that will help you feel confident to rock it the next time you step into a family’s home with your camera.

-1. Recognize that this isn’t a typical, traditional portrait session.
+1. Recognize that this isn’t a typical, traditional portrait session

 The first thing to recognize is that family lifestyle sessions that take place inside a family’s home are (for a lot of reasons that we’ll discuss) different than typical family portrait sessions for, let’s say, holiday cards.
 Those traditional portrait sessions are usually outside on location, the clients are dressed up, there are a lot more “look and smile” shots and the posing options can be limited by the surroundings.
 For example, we probably wouldn’t have our family of five with little kids do a tickle fight… on the ground… in the desert.
 Ouch!